Why Feedback Skills Are Critical at Work (and How to Build Them)

 The result?
 You waste a lot of time wandering.
 And sooner or later, you hear that awful CRUNCH and feel the searing pain of colliding with a solid object or perhaps even a human.
 That’s still feedback, but by then, it hurts really badly and is much harder to learn from.

-In the workplace, the equivalent we see people getting fired because of a problem they didn't know about until it was too late, people quitting because no one fixed a problem that no one knew existed, disappointed clients, lost businesses, and, in extreme cases, serious accidents that could have been prevented through a simple exchange of feedback.
+In the workplace, we see people getting fired because of a problem they didn’t know about until it was too late, people quitting because no one fixed a problem that no one knew existed, disappointed clients, lost businesses, and, in extreme cases, serious accidents that could have been prevented through a simple exchange of feedback.

-Overcoming obstacles to building a feedback mindset
+3 obstacles to building a feedback mindset and how to overcome them

 1. Feedback obstacle: “I don’t want to hurt your feelings.”